 Photos to inspire your own Rangoli design

-Artists everywhere are sharing their designs, and we would love to see yours, too!
+Artists everywhere are sharing their designs.
 Check out some of these photos for inspiration as you get to work.

 Here’s a stunning Rangoli design featuring a peacock: